evolutionlandorg/docs/getting-started/game-entities/world.md

 # World

-Evolution Land is one of the planets in the universe, with a radius of 5,279.58 m and a equator of 36,000 m.
+Evolution Land is one of the planets in the universe, with a radius of 5,279.58 m and an equator of 36,000 m.
 The climatic conditions are similar to those of the Earth.
-There will be rivers, land, mountain valleys, plains and all kinds of other various landforms on the planet.
+There will be rivers, land, mountain valleys, plains, and all kinds of other various landforms on the planet.

 ![The Evolution Land continents from planet view](../../.gitbook/assets/continent1%20%282%29.png)